SandaniW/hello-world/README.md

 #HelloWorld

-HelloWorld repository for git tutorial
+HelloWorld repository as a git tutorial

-Will be updating step by step
+This repository will be built step by step